heysujal/hacktoberfest-issue/Contributing.md

-15. Voila ❗ You have made a PR to the Community Classroom repository 💥 Sit back patiently and relax while the project maintainers review your PR.
+15. Voila ❗ You have made a PR to the Hacktoberfest-isssue repository 💥 Sit back patiently and relax while the project maintainers review your PR.
 Please understand at times the duration can vary from a few hours to a few days.